SkoolNotes/Taproot/2020BIO101/KBxLittleMoreBIO.md

 Honor Code

-I, \_\_\_\[Full Name\]\_\_\_, affirm that I will only utilize the internet during this assessment for the purpose of accessing my class notes and documents linked on the class Canvas site.
+I, Huxley Marvit, affirm that I will only utilize the internet during this assessment for the purpose of accessing my class notes and documents linked on the class Canvas site.
 I will close all other internet browser windows before beginning the assessment.
 I will not use any other resources, including using search engines to look up terms.
 I will not discuss the assessment with anyone but Jehnna, including after it’s completed.
 If I am confused about wording or terminology used on the assessment, I will reference the allowed materials and/or ask Jehnna to clarify by sending a private zoom message to her.
 I agree that I will learn best by authentically engaging with the assessment rather than searching for answers on the internet or from my friends.
 I understand that I will be offered a reassessment opportunity if I need it.
-I affirm that I, \_\_\_\[Full Name\]\_\_\_, have read this honor code and will abide by it.
+I affirm that I, Huxley Marvit, have read this honor code and will abide by it.

 Instructions